Pure $\Sigma_2$-Elementarity beyond the Core: Introduction

-Patterns were discovered by Carlson \cite{C00} during model construction establishing the consistency of epistemic arithmetic with the statement \emph{I know I am a Turing machine}, thereby proving a conjecture by Reinhardt.
-The consistency proof naturally leads to a structure $\Rone=\left(\On;\le,\leo\right)$ of ordinals where $\le$ is the standard ordering on the ordinals and the relation $\leo$ is defined recursively in $\be$ by
+Patterns were discovered by Carlson \cite{C00} during model construction that verifies the consistency of epistemic arithmetic with the statement \emph{I know I am a Turing machine}, thereby proving a conjecture by Reinhardt, see Section 21.2 of \cite{W} for a short summary.
+The consistency proof uncovers, through a demand for $\Sigma_1$-elementary substructures via a well-known finite set criterion, see Proposition 1.2 of \cite{C99}, here part 1 of Proposition \ref{letwocriterion}, a structure $\Rone=\left(\On;\le,\leo\right)$ of ordinals, where $\le$ is the standard linear ordering on the ordinals and the relation $\leo$ is defined recursively in $\be$ by

-We therefore have $\al\leo\be$ if and only if $(\al;\le,\leo)$ and $(\be;\le,\leo)$ satisfy the same $\Sigma_1$-sentences over the language $(\le,\leo)$ with parameters from $\al=\{\ga\mid\ga<\al\}$, where $\Sigma_1$-formulas are quantifier-free formulas preceded by finitely many existential quantifiers. $\Rone$ was analyzed in \cite{C99} and shown to be recursive and periodic in multiples of the ordinal $\epsn$, the proof-theoretic ordinal of Peano arithmetic.
-It turned out that pure patterns of order $1$ comprise the finite isomorphism types of $\Rone$ and that patterns provide ordinal notations denoting their unique pointwise minimal coverings within $\Rone$, an observation Carlson elaborated in \cite{C01}.
-In $\Rone$ the relation $\le_1$ can still be described by a relatively simple recursion formula, see Proposition \ref{Roneformula}, given in terms of Cantor normal form notation, as was carried out in \cite{C99}.
-Ordinal notations in Cantor normal form are built up from $0,+$, and $\om$-exponentiation, where $\om$ denotes the least infinite ordinal (see \cite{P09,Sch77} for reference).
-Note that $\epsn$ is the least fixed point of $\om$-exponentiation and that Cantor normal form notations with parameters from an initial segment, say $\tau+1$, of the ordinals provide notations for the segment of ordinals below the least epsilon number greater than $\tau$, as epsilon numbers are by definition the fixed points of $\om$-exponentiation.
+We therefore have $\al\leo\be$ if and only if $(\al;\le,\leo)$ and $(\be;\le,\leo)$ satisfy the same $\Sigma_1$-sentences over the language $(\le,\leo)$ with parameters from $\al=\{\ga\mid\ga<\al\}$, where $\Sigma_1$-formulas are quantifier-free formulas preceded by finitely many existential quantifiers. $\Rone$ was analyzed in \cite{C99} and shown to be recursive and periodic in multiples of the ordinal $\epsn$, the proof-theoretic ordinal of Peano arithmetic ($\PA$).
+Pure patterns of order $1$ comprise the finite isomorphism types of $\Rone$ and provide ordinal notations that denote their unique pointwise minimal coverings within $\Rone$, an observation Carlson elaborated in \cite{C01}.
+In $\Rone$ the relation $\le_1$ can still be described by a relatively simple recursion formula, see Proposition \ref{Roneformula} below, given in terms of Cantor normal form notation, as was carried out in \cite{C99}.